-PhD position - Optical design of gravitational wave interferometers and their extraction optics
+PhD scholarship - Novel optical design methods for gravitational wave interferometers

 The Vrije Universiteit Brussel (VUB) invites applications for outstanding PhD candidates in the field of photonics engineering.

 The Faculteit Ingenieurswetenschappen, Department Toegepaste natuurkunde en fotonica, is looking for a PhD-student with a doctoral grant.
 More concretely your work package, for the preparation of a doctorate, contains:

 - You will join the Brussels Photonics (B-PHOT) research group of the Vrije Universiteit Brussel (VUB) in Belgium to build the next generation gravitational wave (GW) interferometers enabling the detection of cosmic gravitational background to advance our knowledge on the earliest phases of the universe.

 - You will be involved in the research on novel optical design methods for the interferometer.